Cervical Radiculopathy in Singapore – Symptoms, Causes & Treatment | Dr Lau LL

 Conclusion

 Cervical radiculopathy can significantly impact daily function and quality of life.
-At The Scoliosis & Spine Clinic (SG), we offer comprehensive evaluation and tailored treatment plans—from conservative care to advanced surgical options.
-Early diagnosis and intervention are key to long-term recovery and spinal health.
+Amanda’s experience shows how symptoms can escalate quickly, especially in individuals with prolonged desk work or poor ergonomics.
+For patients seeking reliable neck care in Singapore, The Scoliosis & Spine Clinic (SG) offers comprehensive evaluation and tailored treatment plans—from conservative care to advanced surgical options.
+Early diagnosis and intervention are key to long‑term recovery and spinal health.

 Frequently Asked Questions